webplatform/docs-wpd/Most_Wanted_Tasks/index.md

 * Help improve the JS Libraries page [https://www.w3.org/Bugs/Public/show_bug.cgi?id=19834 bug 19834]

 * Help create the pages for server-side languages [https://www.w3.org/Bugs/Public/show_bug.cgi?id=19391 bug 19391].
-Please remember that we are NOT fully documenting langauges and that the content should be non-opinionated.
+Please remember that we are NOT fully documenting languages and that the content should be non-opinionated.

 * Remove HTML4 specific content from some tutorials [https://www.w3.org/Bugs/Public/show_bug.cgi?id=19719 bug 19719]